Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor

 \subsection{Reward shaping}

-The goal of RL algorithms is to train an agent to obtain the most cumulative reward over time.
-Although several works in literature (such as \cite{jiang_quadrotor_2021}) suggest having a simple reward function based on the error in position and velocities, simple rewards leads to sample inefficiency and are not suitable for problems that go beyond hovering.
-In this paper, a multi-component reward function is designed to consider a wide range of aspects that are crucial for both robust stabilization of a Quadrotor and sample efficiency of the training process.
+The goal of an RL algorithm is to train an agent to obtain the most discounted cumulative reward over time.
+Although several works in literature (such as \cite{jiang_quadrotor_2021}) suggest having a simple reward function based on just the error in position and velocities, simple rewards lead to sample inefficiency, as the policy explores without adequate feedback, and are not suitable for problems that go beyond hovering.
+To develop an RL policy that yields high accuracy, stability, and robustness, while having good sample efficiency in training, a reward function that encodes such expectations must be crafted.
+In this article, we design an additive reward function that penalizes excessive exploration, instability, and imprecision in reaching the target position and attitude, that are crucial for both robust stabilization and improved sample efficiency of the training process.
 In this article, we propose the following reward function:

 where the individual components are defined below.
-Although some of the terms are in fact penalties and not rewards, we use the term reward, without loss of generality.
+Although some of the terms are in fact penalties and not rewards, we use the term 'reward' without loss of generality.